Severely Mentally Impaired

 If it looks like you may qualify, we will send you an application form.

-Part of the form should be completed by the resident's doctor to confirm that for Council Tax purposes, the resident is living with an intellectual disability which appears to be permanent.
+Part of the form should be completed by a doctor or other health professional.
+This is to confirm that for Council Tax purposes, the resident is living with an intellectual disability which appears to be permanent.

 We will check that you are entitled to the discount and if the Council Tax is reduced, a new bill will be issued.
 If you are due a refund of Council Tax you have already paid, this will be arranged.